Automattic/jetpack/tools/e2e-commons/README.md

 ### 2.1.
 Add the test site details in the config file

-Edit the encrypted config file and add an entry in the `testSites` object with the details of your test site
+Edit the decrypted config file to add an entry in the `testSites` object with the details of your test site

 ```js
 mySite: {